emberjsdublin/ember-movies/README.md

   * The model relationships above are made possible through the use of Ember Data.
   * The [local storage adaptor](https://github.com/rpflorence/ember-localstorage-adapter) is used.
   * Fixtures are not used.

-### Nested Resources
-  * Since movies are a property of a list, they are treated as nested resources for routing purposes.
-  * This is also unlike the Todos application, and leads to some side-effects.

 ### Testing
   * Tests for one of the more complex controllers is included.